kksgandhi/personal_site/readings.md

 Game Design
 -----------

- - Games As Speculative Design-Coulton.md
+ - Games As Speculative Design-Coulton.md (exists)

 Games User Research
 -------------------

  - [Reviewing Reflection: On the use of reflection in interactive system design](https://dl.acm.org/doi/10.1145/2598510.2598598)
- - Evaluating Serious Experience In Games-Iacovides.md
+ - Evaluating Serious Experience In Games-Iacovides.md (exists)
- - Gaming Motivation Scale-Lafrieniere.md
+ - Gaming Motivation Scale-Lafrieniere.md (exists)
  - [[Self Reflection Through Roleplay In Chimeria Grayscale-Ortiz]]has some more at the beginning of the reflection section.

 AR